CaramelFur/tcl-js/README.md

 const { Tcl } = require('tcl-js');

 // Create a new interpreter
-// Every interpreter keeps it scope until destroyed let tcl = new Tcl();
+// Every interpreter will keep its scope until it is destroyed let tcl = new Tcl();

-// The interpreter works async, so an async function is used async function main() {
+// The interpreter works asynchronous, so an async function is used
+// Using promises will also work here async function main() {
   // Print "Hello World!" to the terminal await tcl.run('set w "World!"');
   await tcl.run('puts "Hello $w"');

+  // Use this to run a file:
+  // await tcl.runFile('~/tcl/demo.tcl');
 }

 // Call the async function